Media Release by Brotherhood of St Laurence, Shelter, SGS, Community Sector Banking… with income growth failing to meet soaring prices

 About the Rental Affordability Index:

 National Shelter, Community Sector Banking, SGS Economics & Planning and Brotherhood of St. Laurence have released the Rental Affordability Index (RAI) biannually since 2015.
-The RAI is an easy to understand indicator of the price of rents relative to household incomes based on new rental agreements.
+The RAI is easy to understand indicator of the price of rents relative to household incomes based on new rental agreements.

 An interactive map of the RAI at the small geographical area level can be found at the following website: